Biden, Modi to speak as US presses for hard line on Russia - KTVZ

 Associated Press

-WILMINGTON, Del.
-(AP) — U.S. President Joe Biden and Indian Prime Minister Narendra Modi are set to speak virtually on Monday.
-This, as Biden presses world leaders to take a hard line against Russia’s Ukraine invasion.
+WASHINGTON (AP) — President Joe Biden and Indian Prime Minister Narendra Modi are set to speak virtually on Monday.
+The meeting comes as Biden presses world leaders to take a hard line against Russia’s Ukraine invasion.
 India’s neutral stance in the war has raised concerns in Washington.
-And it’s earned praise from Russian Foreign Minister Sergey Lavrov, who’s lauded India for judging “the situation in its entirety, not just in a one-sided way.”
+And it’s earned praise from Russian Foreign Minister Sergey Lavrov, who’s lauded India for what he calls judging “the situation in its entirety, not just in a one-sided way.”
 Most recently, India abstained when the U.N.
 General Assembly voted to suspend Russia from its seat on the 47-member Human Rights Council.

 Comments